Robert d'Humières: Biography

 He was the son of Count Aymeric d'Humières (1839–1923) and the Countess, née Norah Kelly, an American of Irish origin, born in Connecticut (1842–1922), the daughter of Robert Kelly.
 In 1905, he married Marie de Dampierre (1881–1917); they had three children.

 A friend of Marcel Proust, he helped the latter with his translation of John Ruskin's The Bible of Amiens.

-He was friend of Oscar Wilde who gives him a dedicated copy of his Poems (Paris, collection Jean-David Jumeau-Lafond).
+He was friend of Oscar Wilde who gave him a dedicated copy of his Poems (Paris, collection Jean-David Jumeau-Lafond).

 Career

 If the name of Robert d'Humières is still known today, it is thanks to his friendship with Proust and also because of the beautiful translations he made (in collaboration with Louis Fabulet) of the works of Rudyard Kipling.

 He was also an author whose personal genius, humanism, culture, scientific curiosity and first class poetic inspiration, clearly illustrate French literature.
 His penetrating, sometimes prophetic and always highly enlightened reflection, place him amongst the most inspired philosophers.

 He was made director of the théâtre des Arts, from 1907 to 1909.
 He presented his silent drama The Tragedy of Salome with the American dancer Loie Fuller in his first season; Diaghilev reused this poem for his ballet 1913.